vanyle/vectarine/docs/user-manual.md

 **Desktop release**

-To distribute your game, put the `runtime` executable and the `assets` folder in a zip.
+To distribute your game, put the `runtime` executable and the `gamedata` folder in a zip.
 You can share the zip.

 **Web release**

-To distribute your game for the web, put together `index.html`, `runtime.js`, `runtime.wasm` and the `assets` folder.
+To distribute your game for the web, put together `index.html`, `runtime.js`, `runtime.wasm` and the `gamedata` folder.
 You can serve these files with any static file server, for example by doing `python -m http.server` and going to [http://localhost:8000](http://localhost:8000).

 If you see: "Error loading runtime", it means that you opened `index.html` directly from the filesystem instead of starting a server.
 It can also mean that you forgot to put `runtime.js` and `runtime.wasm` in the same folder as `index.html`.

+You put these files in a zip and upload it to [itch.io](https://itch.io) if you want.

 ## Using Vectarine and Luau